 The Texas State Exchange Coordinator will review the candidates and confirm acceptance within a one week time period.

-After the Texas State Exchange Program Coordinator accepts the nominations, international exchange students need to complete the Online International Exchange Student Application.
+After the Texas State Exchange Program Coordinator accepts the nominations, international exchange students need to complete the Online Incoming International/Exchange Student Application.

 - The "Pre-Acceptance Application Documents"**are numbered 1-6 under the Application Documents.

 - The "Post-Acceptance Application Documents"**are numbered 7-9 under the Application Documents.

 - The "Post-Acceptance Steps" are numbered 10-14 and do not require any uploads to your application.
 They do, however, require you to 'Mark as Read' whenever you complete the step.